samagashreyas/Algos-cplxs-pers-modules/README.md

 # Efficient Algorithms for Complexes of Persistence Modules with Applications

-This repository contains an implementation of the algorithms proposed in the paper (link).
+This repository contains an implementation of the algorithms proposed in the [paper](https://arxiv.org/abs/2403.10958).

 ## Organization of the repository